bepaald/signalbackup-tools/README.md

 It is recommended to use the larger (containing the most data (contacts, threads,...)) as the 'first_database' and the smaller one source.
 If not all threads should be imported from the source, a list of thread ids can be supplied (e.g. `--importthreads 1,2,3,8-16,20`).
 The thread ids can be determined from the output of `--listthreads`.
 Threads can additionally be specified by name using `--importthreadsbyname "Bob","Alice"`.

 Note this function does not automatically discard duplicate messages.
-If the backups you are merging contain (partly) the same messages &mdash; for example if they originate from some common backup/installation &mdash; you will probably want to [crop](#crop) the source backup by date before merging so it only contains messages not in the target.
-In newer databases, omitting this step will cause errors, as Signal does not allow duplicate messages in its database anymore.
+If the backups you are merging contain (partly) the same messages &mdash; for example if they originate from some common backup/installation &mdash; you will probably want to [crop-by-date](#crop the source backup by date) before merging so it only contains messages not in the target.
+For newer databases, omitting this step will cause errors, as Signal does not allow duplicate messages in its database anymore.

 If you use this option and read this line, I would really appreciate it if you let me know the results.
 Either send me a mail (basjetimmer at yahoo-dot-com) or feel free to just open an issue on the tracker for feedback.